*This story was originally published on August 13, 2020 and amended March 29, 2022*

 An additional $98,000 would be billed for the app by the end of it all, despite no agreement that this extra sum be paid.

 The Zero Harm app itself would prove to be a flop and it was dropped in 2018 after a series of complaints from staff that it was buggy, hard to use and did not work well.

 It also suffered a major privacy breach where the personal information of 110 users were leaked to everybody who used the app.

-And although NZTA funded the app's development it also allowed Riding to write in intellectual property provisions that gave him ownership of many of the things he developed while under contract with NZTA.
+And although NZTA funded the app’s development it also allowed a person to write in intellectual property provisions that gave him ownership of many of the things he developed while under contract with NZTA.